Der Aufenthaltserlaubnis – Residence Permit

 - any conditions or restrictions on your stay, including whether you are permitted to work or not,

-This is what a German residence permit (Aufenthaltserlaubnis) looks like, after being affixed to a page of your US passport:
+This is what the new German residence permit (Aufenthaltserlaubnis) looks like:

 When and Where to Apply

-US citizens have the choice of applying for the residence / work permit (1) before traveling to Germany or (2) after arriving in Germany.
-(This also applies to citizens of Australia, Canada, Israel, Japan, New Zealand, and North Korea.)
-The visa fee (in Germany) for stays of less than a year is 50 euros; 60 euros for stays of more than a year (cash only).
+You have the choice of applying for the residence/work permit (1) before traveling to Germany or (2) after arriving in Germany.
+The issuance fee (in Germany) for stays of less than a year is 50 euros; 60 euros for stays of more than a year (cash only).
 For minor children, the fee is reduced by half.
-Check with the German consulate or embassy for current fees in the US.
-(Note: Fees subject to change.)
+(Note: Fees subject to change.
+Check with the German consulate or embassy for current fees in the US or other countries.)